Pediatric Radiology and Diagnostic Imaging

 Radiation and sedation are the two most commonly discussed risks associated with diagnostic radiology.
 You can rest assured that our equipment has been manufactured and calibrated to allow for the lowest possible radiation dose for our small patients.
 Using Image Gently® guidelines, we work to ensure that each patient is exposed only to the smallest amount of radiation possible during an imaging study.
 This includes:

 Some facilities may not use radiation dose reduction techniques when imaging children.
-When choosing a specialized pediatric facility like Arnold Palmer Hospital, you can be confident all efforts are being made to reduce the amount of radiation exposure to your child.
+When choosing a specialized pediatric facility like Orlando Health Arnold Palmer Hospital for Children, you can be confident all efforts are being made to reduce the amount of radiation exposure to your child.

 If you have specific concerns or questions regarding radiology testing for your child, please speak with your physician.
 Our radiology team will work with you and your physician to help make decisions that are most appropriate for your child.